arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 #### Build the Docker Image

-You will create a Docker image that has the dependencies needed to build your device image.
-To do so, you will need to clone our [lmp-manifest repository](https://github.com/arduino/lmp-manifest).
-The following steps will guide you through the process:
+You will start by creating a Docker image with the necessary dependencies to build your device image.
+This involves cloning the [lmp-manifest repository](https://github.com/arduino/lmp-manifest) from Arduino's GitHub.
+Follow these steps:

-First, clone the lmp-manifest repository with the following command:
+Clone the [lmp-manifest repository](https://github.com/arduino/lmp-manifest) using the command below:

 ```bash
 git clone https://github.com/arduino/lmp-manifest.git